artainmo/physarum_polycephalum-simulation/README.md

 # Physarum Polycephalum simulation

-Visual simulation of an intelligent slime-mold, a biological form of intelligence without a nervous system.<br>
+Visual simulation of an intelligent slime-mold named Physarum Polycephalum, a biological form of intelligence without a nervous system.<br>
 Has implications for intrinsic motivation of intelligent systems and path traversal.

 ## Workings